 Cover and refrigerate overnight.
 Serve chilled.

 Well, this was supposed to be a garden bean salad, but thanks to the bad drought this year, beans are hard to find.
 So, I used canned beans instead.
 I was very happy with the results.
+Delicious beans and crunchy onions, all in a tangy vinegar dressing.

 You can pretty much use whatever beans you like or have on hand.

-This salad is very much like my mom’s bean salad, except that it uses red onion instead of white, and apple cider vinegar instead of red wine vinegar.
+This salad is very much like my mom’s salad, except that it uses red onion instead of white, and apple cider vinegar instead of red wine vinegar.
 Both versions are great.
 I also love making (and devouring) my 7-bean salad.

 This salad is very much like my mom's bean salad, except that it uses red onion instead of white, and apple cider vinegar instead of red wine vinegar.
 Both versions are great.